marianhummel/DWD-german-weather-data/README.md

 Attention, the last step was only carried out due to the need to obtain a full hourly frequency.
 The final data should therefore be analysed with appropriate caution.

+This is a working first version, which will be subject to further changes.
+Hints on errors and especially optimizations are welcome.